The Name’s Elizabeth, Queen Elizabeth

 A wonderful display of sense of humour, Ma’am.
 And one that was appreciated all over the world.
 If I may add, it was a thoroughly enjoyable opening ceremony that, for me personally, will be remembered as one of the greatest ever: British history, traditions, quirkiness, humour and self-depreciation at its best.Filed under British Royals

-Tagged Celebrities, Elizabeth II, London 2012, Olympic Games.
+Tagged Celebrities, Elizabeth II of the United Kingdom, London 2012, Olympic Games.